ABC Gaiety Cinema

 2 people favorited this theater

-In the middle 1960’s it had Philips DP75 70/35mm projectors, 6 track Philips Magnetic sound installed, and the new larger screen and a refurbishment.
+In May 1963 it was closed for modernisation, and it re-opened on 4th August 1963 when it had Philips DP75 70/35mm projectors, 6 track Philips Magnetic sound installed, and the new larger screen.
 In around 18 months a change of policy happened.
 The 70mm kit and extra rectifiers where removed and used on other sites.

-This was one of the theatres I used to relief the manager for his time off, until the theatre closed in November 1969.
+This was one of the theatres I used to relief the manager for his time off, until the ABC Gaiety closed on 29th November 1969.
 The last film was Beryl Reid in “The Killing of Sister George”.
 The closing manager was Arnold Lewis.
-The ABC Gaiety Cinema was demolished and the site grassed over by the University.
+The ABC Gaiety Cinema had a Compulsory Purchase Order placed on it and was demolished in 1970.
+The site was grassed over by the University of Aston.

 Previously to the Gaiety Cinema being built, the site started as the Rodney Inn, then in 1846 a concert hall was added to the rear and became Holders Music Hall.
 In 1857, the hall was extended to hold 2,000 seats.
 Around 1899 it started to show the occasional film until 1920 becoming a full-time cinema, known as the Gaiety Picture House.
 In 1936 an explosion wrecked the projection box so much it had to be rebuilt.
 Just before the explosion a projectionist was sacked and was allowed back into the projection box to collect his belongings unsupervised, and he put a lit cigarette into a film hopper.
 (This is a Fact and not hear-say)